-Jesse Jae Proto, a graduate of our creative working internship program, shares his thoughts on his journey from battle rapper to copywriter.
+Jesse Jae Proto, a graduate of our creative writing internship program, shares his thoughts on his journey from battle rapper to copywriter.

 As I pulled my car into the Digital Surgeons’ parking lot across from the old New Haven bus depot, the only thought that came to mind was — what am I doing here?
 I must have drove passed this building a million times, never once thinking I would step foot inside.
 I had no idea what to expect.
 But I have always been passionate about writing.
 My hope was that I would learn the tricks of the trade from industry professionals.